dstndstn/astrometry.net/doc/readme.rst

   * build-index: given a FITS binary table with RA,Dec, build an index file.
 This is the "easy", recent way.
 The old way uses the rest of these programs:
     * usnobtofits, tycho2tofits, nomadtofits, 2masstofits: convert
 catalogs into FITS binary tables.
     * build-an-catalog: convert input catalogs into a standard FITS binary table format.
     * cut-an: grab a bright, uniform subset of stars from a catalog.
     * startree: build a star kdtree from a catalog.
     * hpquads: find a bright, uniform set of N-star features.
     * codetree: build a kdtree from N-star shape descriptors.
     * unpermute-quads, unpermute-stars: reorder index files for efficiency.

+  * hpsplit: splits a list of FITS tables into healpix tiles

 XYLISTS